Ugonz86/WordCounterMVC/README.md

 ##### _"Let's count words in a sentence." — by **Uriel Gonzalez** 12/20/2019_

 ## Description
 A C# program with 2 initial inputs that gather both a word and a sentence from a user, then checks how frequently the word appears in the sentence.
 It should check for full word matches only.
-If the word brain but the sentence is "I like to brainstorm.", the first 5 letters of the word brainstorm will not be counted.
+If the word is "brain" but the sentence is "I like to brainstorm", the first 5 letters of the word brainstorm will not be counted.

 ### Specs
 | Spec | Input | Output |